jmarranz/itsnat_droid/README.md

 You can play with the "apptest" Android application with many visual tests (also there're a lot of tests in code), no you're not going to find here something pretty, just systematic testing.
 You must configure the URL of your ItsNat server (when loading this app click the Back button of your device for URL configuration, save your URL and then click on "GO TO TESTS" button).
-Some examples like "TEST LOCAL X" are local and can run without ItsNat server, the key to understand these tests is by clicking "RELOAD" button you get the same layout but processed dynamically.
+Some examples like "TEST LOCAL X" are local and can run without ItsNat server, the key to understand these tests is by clicking "RELOAD" button you get the same layout but processed dynamically (same files as compiled XMLs but as asset files).

-All said before is already done and running like layouts (including <include> tag support) and drawables, but some ambitious new things are pending like be able of download and render other types of resources and higher level components attached to DOM elements for easier management like components in ItsNat Web.
+All said before is already done and running like layouts (including <include> tag support) drawables and some work on animations is done, but ambitious new things are pending like be able of download and all types of Android resources and higher level components attached to DOM elements for easier management like components in ItsNat Web.

 License of ItsNat Droid Client (ItsNat server is LGPL v3)